abubakarsaadat1194/playwright-python-project/README.md

-# Playwright with Python - From A to Z
+# Playwright Automation with Python - From A to Z

 ## Table of Contents